 American Golden Retriever

-It is thinner than British type.
+It is thinner than the British type.
 Males achieve from 58 (22,8”) to 61 cm (24”) and females from 55 (21,6”) to 57 cm (22.4”) of height at shoulders.
 Its coat is dense and waterproof and has different shades of golden.
-This variety meets breed standard established by other countries.
-However, British scientists crossbreed them with British type so that they inherit its temperament and appearance.
+This variety meets the breed standard established by other countries.
+However, British scientists crossbreed them with the British type so that they inherit its temperament and appearance.

-Canadian Golden retriever
+Canadian Golden Retriever

 Just like American Golden Retrievers, the Canadian type is higher and thinner than the British variety.
-However, Canadian type has various coat densities and coloration.
+However, the Canadian type has various coat densities and coloration.
 The coat is also usually darker than the American’s is.

 Coat and coloration